Don't Smile at Me: Background

-In July 2017, Eilish told Billboard that "each track off Don't Smile at Me will follow a distinct plot".
+In July 2017, Eilish told Billboard that "each track off dont smile at me will follow a distinct plot".
 She explained, "The only tie-together?
 I'm pretty sure I don't have any songs that are about how much I love someone.
 They're all either about like, 'I hate you,' or 'you make me hate me'."'

-Eilish spoke about the EP's title: "My EP is called Don't Smile at Me for a lot of reasons, but one of them would be when [someone tells you], 'Smile.
+Eilish spoke about the EP's title: "My EP is called dont smile at me for a lot of reasons, but one of them would be when [someone tells you], 'Smile.
 Why aren't you smiling?
 It's so much more beautiful when you smile.'
 Everyone's taught to smile.
 Girls are like, 'Look happy, look like you're having fun!'
 I'm not gonna look like anybody except what I am.
 I want to impress myself."
-Eilish and her brother Finneas O'Connell wrote most of the material for Don't Smile at Me.
-Finneas produced the EP in its entirety.
+Eilish and her brother Finneas O'Connell wrote most of the material for Don't Smile at Me, with Finneas producing the EP in its entirety.
 Studio personnel John Greenham and Rob Kinelski handled the mastering and mixing, respectively.

 Music and lyrics

-Don't Smile at Me is primarily an electropop and bedroom pop record, with R&B and jazz influences.
-The EP opens with "Copycat", a hip hop-influenced electronica and pop track.
+Don't Smile at Me is primarily a bedroom pop and electropop record with R&B and jazz influences.
+The EP opens with "Copycat", a hip-hop-influenced electronica and pop track.
 It features minimalist production consisting of a bass guitar and piano.
 The song is Eilish's response to people she felt kept copying everything she was doing.
 The following track, "Idontwannabeyouanymore", is a pop and R&B song, with a jazz and neo soul-influenced melody.
 The track features Eilish singing about self-doubt and low self-esteem.
 According to Baeble Music's Olivia Lewis, "My Boy" begins with a "chiller, jazz-like vibe, and a layer of darkness and mystery".
 It features hip hop-influenced production, using a hi-hat and keyboard.
 Musically, the track is a pop song.

 With "Watch", described as a pop ballad, Eilish sends a message to her former lover, saying she is leaving their toxic relationship.
 The track begins with the sound of a match strike that continues throughout the song as its main beat.
 "Party Favor" is a folk track with Eilish playing the ukulele.
 The song addresses Eilish's break up with her boyfriend on his birthday with a phone call.
 "Bellyache" is a mid-tempo electropop and R&B song with influences of hip hop, deep house and Latin macabre in its instrumentation.
 The song's lyrics were written from the perspective of a psychopath who kills those close to her, including her friends and lover.